Shaosil/LethalCompanyMods-GeneralImprovements/README.md

 * Adds an option to display moon costs next to their names in the terminal.
 * Adds options for a 24 hour clock, and converting lbs to kgs.
 * Adds an option to always show the clock when landed on a moon.
+* Adds an option to disable some colliders for placeable ship objects, allowing them to intersect.
+* Allows the host player to save everyone's last known suit, which persists when possible as the game resets and the same players connect.
+* Allows the host to save furniture position (per save file), which means default furniture will not be reset after being fired.
+* Adds an option to display any hidden moons in the terminal's moon catalog.
+Defaults to "AfterDiscovery".
+* Adds an option to be able to scan other players.
+This works nicely with masks as well, as they will take the name of a random connected player.
+* Adds an option to allow the masked entities to blend in more, which means they will not wear masks, and will don the suit (and MoreCompany cosmetics if necessary) of a random real player.
+* Adds an option to control the menu music volume.

 ### MINOR BUGFIXES:
 * Stops all non-scrap objects from showing value (when scanned and sold) when they do not actually have any.